Useful Information About the Apartments

 The current temperature, as well as, the setpoint temperature setting is displayed on the digital display.
 When the setpoint temperature is set above the actual temperature, the heating fans will cut on to raise the temperature to the desired temperature setting.
 Once the setpoint temperature has been reached, the fans will cut off.

 Keep all windows and doors fully closed during cold or wet weather.

 - The apartments are not equipped with central air-conditioning; however, each apartment is allowed up to 2 air conditioners (see the provisions in King & Queen’s Tenant Handbook & Rules and Regulations pertaining to air conditioners).

 - No more than two (2) window air‐conditioning units may be in an apartment.

-- If an approved contractor is hired, they are to be paid at time of service or the cost of service will be charged as additional rent.
+- If an approved contractor is hired, they are to be paid at the time of service or the cost of service will be charged as additional rent.
 Contact Management for names of Owner’s approved contractors.

 - The installed air‐conditioning units must meet the following specifications:

-- Only air‐conditioners that clear a minimum of eleven (11) inches from the window sill and a maximum of 8000 BTUs.
+- Only air‐conditioners that clear a minimum of eleven (11) inches from the window sill and a maximum of about 8000 BTUs.

 - An air‐conditioner drip pan must installed under any air conditioner.
 The air‐conditioning drip pan(s) is provided in the apartment.